explainers-by-googlers/cross-origin-storage/browsers/cross-origin-storage-firefox-plan.md

     only, and matrixed the existing bootstrap/build/package steps across `macos-14`, `ubuntu-22.04`, and `windows-2022`.
 Only the macOS leg has actually been run; see that step's own note in Verification plan below.
+15. **Fix: `./mach bootstrap` has no `--no-interactive` flag** (`d79b385aac`) — the very first triggered run of step 14's new workflow failed identically on all three legs at the bootstrap
+    step: `--no-interactive` is a *global* mach argument (must precede the subcommand), not one `bootstrap` itself accepts, so appending it after `--application-choice=browser` made mach reject the whole invocation outright.
+Simply dropped — mach's own `--help` says non-interactive behavior is already assumed whenever there's no terminal, which is always true in CI.
+16. **Enable `dom.crossOriginStorage.enabled` by default on this branch** (`cafc735ca0`) — so
+    testers downloading a release-workflow build can use the feature immediately, no `about:config` detour needed; updated the release notes to match.
+See decision 15's own "personal-fork testing branch, not a release channel" framing above for why this is a reasonable thing to do here specifically.
+17. **Add `nsIClearDataService` integration** (`a07ac65fa7`) — closing the gap flagged in an earlier self-audit: entries aren't per-origin storage, so "Clear Data"/"Forget This Site" previously did nothing to them at all, a real problem for a feature now enabled by default and writing to the user's actual profile directory.
+See decision 15 for the full design (and why it isn't simply "delete by ownership" the way every other `Cleaner` in `ClearDataService.sys.mjs` is).

 ## Deferred / follow-up work

-Narrowed twice now from the original Phase 1 scoping: list/wildcard-scope and the write-size cap landed in steps 8 and 12; persistence, real storage-budget eviction, PHL/GREASE'ing, and rate limiting all landed in step 13.
+Narrowed three times now from the original Phase 1 scoping: list/wildcard-scope and the write-size cap landed in steps 8 and 12; persistence, real storage-budget eviction, PHL/GREASE'ing, and rate limiting landed in step 13; `nsIClearDataService` integration landed in step 17.
 What's left:

 - **Real streaming writes**: a write session's bytes are still fully memory-resident during the write itself (step 12's 4 GiB cap), only reaching disk once `close()`'s `VerifyAndStore` succeeds